| | | | |

 TLS Termination Mismatch

-You see this error in your Ingress Controller logs: SSL routines:ssl3_get_record:wrong version number
+You see this in your Ingress Controller logs: SSL routines:ssl3_get_record:wrong version number

-• Scenario A: The Load Balancer terminates TLS (decrypts it) and sends plain HTTP to the pod.
-But your Pod is configured to expect HTTPS.
+• Scenario A: The Load Balancer terminates TLS and sends plain HTTP to the pod — but your pod expects HTTPS

 YAML